If you are taking a cruise you may be wondering how common it is to get sick onboard and what happens if you do.

 (A reduced menu designed to help recovering guests with illnesses.
-Mostly of bland, illness appropriate foods like toast, soup, and porridge).
+Mostly of bland, illness-appropriate food – like toast, soup, and porridge).

 - Providing Free Laundry

-If required the cruise line will do laundry free of charge for guests quarantined to their cabins.
+If required the cruise line will do laundry free of charge for guests quarantined in their cabins.